xnhp/vanted-wiki/AddonExtensions.md

 }
 ```

-The following chapters will give an introduction on each addon extension.
+The following chapters will give an introduction on each add-on extension.

-#### Add new tabs to appear in the list of tabs
+#### Adding new tabs to appear in the list of tabs

 This example shows, how a new 'MyTab'-tab is added to the list of new tabs.